ItO210/f1-simulation/README.md

 # F1-Simulation

-A MATLAB-based simulation that models the movement of a Formula 1 car on a track, with and without aerodynamic resistance.
-The simulation includes dynamic visualization of the car's trajectory and real-time tangent line calculations to show the direction of motion at each point.
+A MATLAB-based simulation that models the movement of a Formula 1 car on a track, with aerodynamic resistance.

-This project was developed in October 2022
+This project was developed in **October 2022**

 ## Features